 These are some of my favorites that I’ve turned to time and time again over the years.

 If you need ideas for color combinations, check out the Pantone® Guide to Communicating With Color by Leatrice Eiseman and Color Harmony 2 by Bride M. Whelan.
-These too are some of my favorites that I’ve turned to many times over the years.
-Links to these resources are provided in the show notes.
+These two are some of my favorites that I’ve turned to many times over the years.